KaungKhantKyaw1997/way_finder/README.md

 # Way Finder

-Created Way Finder, a location app enabling users to find their current location, search places, calculate distances, and navigate through maps.
+Created Way Finder, a location app that enables users to find their current location, search for places, calculate distances, and navigate through maps.

 ## Getting Started